dojot/docs/source/architecture.rst

 The kafka2ftp service provides a connector solution for forwarding messages from Apache Kafka to FTP servers.
-It subscribes to the topic ``tenant.dojot.ftp`` (*tenant* is defined in the environment variable) where in which messages are produced with information about the file name, encoding format and file content.
-These messages are processed by the some service or the node `Publish in FTP topic` from Flowbroker and sent to the corresponding FTP server.
+It subscribes to the topic ``tenant.dojot.ftp`` (*tenant* is defined in the environment variable).
+In these topics there are messages with information about the file name, encoding format and file content, these messages being published by some service or the `Publish in FTP topic` node from Flowbroker.

 Persister/History
 *****************